 In compliance with §668.43 (b) Institutional Information, Davidson-Davie Community College is required to provide current and prospective students with information for filing complaints.

 Davidson-Davie strives to resolve complaints in a fair and timely manner.
-Students residing outside of the State of North Carolina while attending Davidson-Davie who desire to resolve a complaint should first refer to Davidson-Davie’s General Complaint Policy.
+Students residing outside of the State of North Carolina while attending Davidson-Davie who desire to resolve a complaint should first refer to Davidson-Davie’s Student Complaint Policy.

 If you have any questions about the complaint process, please contact: